An explicit algorithm for normal forms in small overlap monoids: A practical normal form algorithm

 Hence, in order to find the clean overlap prefix of $w$ that has the form $sX_iY_i$ for $s \in A^*$ it suffices to check at most $|w|$ suffixes of $w$ for clean overlap prefixes of the form $X_iY_i$.
 This can be done in $O(|w|)$ time. \end{proof}

-\begin{lem} If $w \in A ^ *$ is arbitrary and $p$ is a piece, then deciding if $w$ is $p$-active takes constant time. \end{lem}
+\begin{lemma} If $w \in A ^ *$ is arbitrary and $p$ is a piece, then deciding if $w$ is $p$-active takes constant time. \end{lemma}

-\begin{proof} Again, let $M$ denote the number of distinct relation words and let $\delta$ be the length of the longest relation word in our $C(4)$ presentation.
-According to Lemma 7 in \cite{overlaps1} it suffices to check if $w'$ is $p-$active, where $w'$ is a prefix of $w$ of length $2\delta$.
+\begin{proof} Again, let $M$ denote the number of relation words and let $\delta$ be the length of the longest relation word in our $C(4)$ presentation.
+According to Lemma 7 in \cite{overlaps1} it suffices to check if $w'$ is $p$-active, where $w'$ is a prefix of $w$ of length $2\delta$.
 Since $p$ is a piece, then clearly $|p| < \delta$.
 A string searching algorithm, such as, for example, Boyer-Moore-Horspool~\cite{Horspool}, can check if there exists some $i$, $1 \leq i \leq M$ such that the factor $X_iY_i$ occurs in $pw'$ before the end of $p$.
 This takes $O(M\delta |pw'|) = O(3M\delta^2)$ time. \end{proof}

-\begin{prop} The complexity of \textbf{NormalForm} is $O(|w_0|^2)$ where $w_0\in A ^ *$ is the input. \end{prop} \begin{proof} Let $\left\langle A \, | \, R \right\rangle$ be the presentation, let $M$ be the number of distinct relation words in $R$ and let $\delta$ be the length of the longest relation word in $R$.
+\begin{prop} The complexity of \textbf{NormalForm} is $O(|w_0|^2)$ where $w_0\in A ^ *$ is the input, given that the decompositions of the relation words in the presentation into $XYZ$ are known. \end{prop} \begin{proof} Let $\left\langle A \, | \, R \right\rangle$ be the presentation, let $M$ be the number of distinct relation words in $R$ and let $\delta$ be the length of the longest relation word in $R$.
 We have already shown that the while loop of line 2 will be repeated at most $|w_0|$ times.
 We analyze the complexity of each step of the procedure in the loop.

-In line 3 the algorithm tests if the word $w'$ is $\overline{Z_r}-$active for $\overline{Z_r}$ some complement of $Z_r$ in constant time.
+In line 3 the algorithm tests if the word $w'$ is $\overline{Z_r}$-active for $\overline{Z_r}$ some complement of $Z_r$ in constant time.
 In addition, checking if $Z_r \neq \overline{Z_r}$ requires comparing at most $\delta$ characters.
 Finding the suffix $a$ of $\overline{Z_r}$ such that $aw'=X_sY_sw''$ also requires checking at most $\delta$ characters, hence these checks can be performed in constant time.

 In lines 3,9 and 19, \textbf{WpPrefix}$(u, v, p)$ is called.
 According to \cite{overlaps1}, the algorithm can be implemented with execution time bounded above by a linear function of the length of the shortest of the words $u$ and $v$.
 Since every time \textbf{WpPrefix}$(u, v, p)$ is called either $u = w_0$ or $u$ is a suffix of some word equivalent to $w_0$, this step can be executed in $O(\delta|w_0|)$ time.